MissStrong/ICS4UE_Semester_1_2018-2019/21_Activity_16_Recursion/1-Lesson-Recursion.md

 /**
  * This method takes an integer n and returns the value of n!
  *
- * @param n a positive integer
+ * @param n a non-negative integer
- * @return n!; if n isn't a positive integer, it returns -1 */ public static int factorial(int n) {
+ * @return n!; if n is a negative integer, it returns -1 */ public static int factorial(int n) {
     if (n < 1) return -1;